UK's Johnson says face masks possible in English schools

 Within the U.K., which has the highest virus-related death toll at nearly 42,000, Scottish schools reopened first, followed by those in Northern Ireland.
 Schools in England are Wales are due to reopen in September.

-The change of advice in Scotland came a day after the World Health Organization said children under age 6 shouldn't wear masks, while those 12 to 18 should wear them just like adults should — notably in cases where physical distancing cannot be ensured and in areas of high transmission.
+The change of advice in Scotland came a day after the World Health Organization said children between the ages of 12 to 18 should wear them just like adults should — notably in cases where physical distancing cannot be ensured and in areas of high transmission.

 “It is right we reflect that in our guidance,” Scottish First Minister Nicola Sturgeon said.